 Step Five:

 After the estranged parent(s) has a good understanding of the process, parenting, and is or has worked on their prior issues, integration of the family will begin.
-Supervised phone calls to the child(ren) is the first step (depending on the age).
-After a few phone visits, a structured, supervised visit will occur with the estranged parent(s) and child(ren).
+Supervised phone calls or visits to the child(ren) may be the first step (depending on the age).
+After a few phone visits or in person visits, a structured, supervised visit will occur with the estranged parent(s) and child(ren).
 The custodial parent or foster parent(s) is involved during this process as well because of scheduling and travel time.
-There will be many supervised visits in a neutral location with the estranged parent(s) until the family reconciliator (FR) feels it is time for the family to move to the next stage.
+There will be many supervised visits in a neutral location with the estranged parent(s) until the reunification therapist (RT) feels it is time for the family to move to the next stage.
 The FR will (most of the time) visit the estranged parent(s) home to watch the interaction within the family system.
-Once the FR feels the family may begin unsupervised visits, the FR will communicate this with the custodial parent(s), CPS, Foster Care, and the estranged parent(s).
+Once the RT feels the family may begin unsupervised visits, the RT will communicate this with the custodial parent(s), CPS, Foster Care, and the estranged parent(s).
 A report will be generated outlining rules for visitations, and given to the apporpriate parties involved.

 Step Six:

-The FR will do follow-up after-care visits after the first 30 days, 60 days, and 90 days.
-The FR will be in touch with the family to discuss any parenting issues that may come up, any concerns, and questions.
+The RT will do follow-up after-care visits after the first 30 days, 60 days, and 90 days.
+The RT will be in touch with the family to discuss any parenting issues that may come up, any concerns, and questions.